chrisjbryant/errant/README.md

 pip3 install -e .
 python3 -m spacy download en
 ```
-This will clone the github ERRANT source into the current directory, build and activate a python environment inside it, and then install ERRANT and all its dependencies.
-If you wish to modify ERRANT code, this is the recommended way to install it.
+This will clone the github SERRANT source into the current directory, build and activate a python environment inside it, and then install SERRANT and all its dependencies.

 # Usage